Dhanyatha-s/Sales-and-Customer-Behavior-Analysis/README.md

 # Sales-and-Customer-Behavior-Analysis
+## Overview
+Sales and customer behavior analysis involves examining sales data and customer interactions to gain insights into purchasing patterns, preferences, and trends.
+By analyzing this data, businesses can understand what drives customer decisions, predict future sales, and optimize strategies for better targeting, pricing, and product offerings.
+Key metrics include purchase frequency, average order value, customer lifetime value, and response to promotions.
+This analysis helps companies improve customer satisfaction, increase sales, and build more effective marketing campaigns based on behavior-driven insights.

 > What is in this data and how we are solving this
 ### Here is the flow diagram how i'm going to solve
 ![image](https://github.com/user-attachments/assets/4c8bc78f-0c66-4df4-ae74-9acf535359c0)